Museum Artifact: 999 Polish for Automobiles, Pianos & Furniture, 1920s

 Sure enough, within a year or two, the “Damon Manufacturing Company” had been established in Chicago—functioning as a sort of sister operation to the Los Angeles firm.
 It’s not entirely clear why the business didn’t simply share the same “Damon Specialty Co.” name, and it’s also unclear why 999 Polish, rather than Nonolio, became the Chicago firm’s flagship product.
 Regardless of the regional differences, though, William H. Damon was still the president of both Damon Specialty and Damon MFG—running his cross-country empire from his home in Los Angeles.
 He hired Charles H. Brownson as the VP of the Damon MFG Co., with Charles Rathner serving as sales manager.
 The first Chicago headquarters was located at 901 Rush Street.

-I’m not entirely sure what the “999” name was in reference to (possibly the early Henry Ford 999 racecar), but in any case, the product seemed to carry all the same basic characteristics of the old Nonolio formula, but with a focus more toward the auto industry.
+I don’t rightly know what the “999” name was in reference to (possibly the early Henry Ford 999 race car), but in any case, the product seemed to carry all the same basic characteristics of the old Nonolio formula, but with a focus more toward the auto industry.

 “The Damon ‘999’ Patent Polish and Wax is said to be satisfactory for Simonizing work on cars, and for renewing the polish on jobs where the varnish is dull,” Motor Age reported in 1921.
 “It is especially desirable for used cars, as it cleans and polishes these cars with very good results, according to the claims of users.”